 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-Overall, we rate The Week UK Left-Center Biased based on story selection that slightly favors the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate The Week UK Left-Center Biased based on story selection that slightly favors the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 The Week UK was launched by Jolyon Connell and Jeremy O’Grady in 1995.
 It has US and UK Editions, with the UK Edition launched in 1995.

 This review covers the UK web edition only.
-The Week UK publishes political news with minimally loaded language such as: Brexit: pros and cons of leaving the EU.
-This article presents both sides fairly and utilizes credible sources such as the Economist.
-When reporting on US politics there is a left leaning bias in story selection and use of loaded words such as this: Donald Trump thwarted by White House ‘resistance’.
-This article is also properly sourced to the left leaning New York Times.
-In general, The Week UK publishes summarized news stories that contain a slight left leaning bias and proper sourcing.
+The Week UK publishes political news with minimally loaded language, such as Brexit: pros and cons of leaving the EU.
+This article presents both sides fairly and utilizes credible sources such as The Economist.
+When reporting on US politics, there is a left-leaning bias in story selection and use of loaded words such as this: Donald Trump thwarted by White House ‘resistance’.
+This article is also properly sourced to the left-leaning New York Times.
+In general, The Week UK publishes summarized news stories that contain a slight left-leaning bias and proper sourcing.